 While the new large cruise ships offer state-of-the-art features like race car tracks, zip lines, ice skating rinks, and more, those ships come at a premium price.
 Often forgotten are the older vessels, which are generally smaller with fewer amenities.

 Picking an older vessel is the most affordable way to cruise to Alaska.
 I like smaller ships because they have a more intimate atmosphere, and I’m not fighting crowds of people in port.
+The Norwegian Jewel and Grand Princess also offer affordable itenaries to Alaska.

 Port Excursions On A Budget